hpc/ior/README.md

 3. Optionally, run "make install".
 The installation prefix can be changed as an option to the "configure" script.

+# Testing

-4. To run basic functionality tests that we use for continuous integration, see ./testing/
+  * To run basic functionality tests that we use for continuous integration, see ./testing/
+  * There are docker scripts provided to test various distributions at once.
+  * See ./testing/docker/